What do I do if I think I have an infection or allergic reaction?

 Often times what people think of as an infection is simply irritation.
 Left unchecked, an irritation can lead to an infection.
 If your piercing is not 100%, come into the studio and let us look at it.
 Important: Bacteria causes infection, not piercings or jewelry.
 Removing jewelry closes piercings and seals infectious waste in the body.
 It is counterproductive to actually treating infection but that does not stop some healthcare workers from allowing personal prejudice to affect professional judgment.
 Point is, come see us!

 Can a minor get a piercing?

 Yes!
-8 years old and up can get their lobes.
+7 years old and up can get their lobes.
 14 years old and up can get everything except dermals, nipples, and genitals.
-Make sure to bring a photo ID for both the parent or legal guardian, the minor (a student ID, a dated park pass, passport, or state issued ID), and a birth certificate for the kiddo.
+Make sure to bring a photo ID for both the parent or legal guardian, the minor (a student ID, parent portal page, a dated park pass, passport, state issued ID, or yearbook), and a birth certificate for the kiddo.

 What do I need to do before getting pierced?

 Make sure to hydrate and eat something and arrive clean.
 Simple as that!

 What do I need to bring with me?